 Consider alternate methods of parenting

 We are existing in a digital age, without question.
 Why not incorporate these technological advances into your parenting time?
 Skype, FaceTime, email, etc. are all great ways to spend time from your kids when you can’t be with each other physically.
 Just a short email or text message letting your kids know that you are thinking about them is a great little way to keep connected over the miles.
 If you can, and it is appropriate for their ages, consider providing them with their own cellphones so that you can reach out to them when convenient, without having to use their other parent as a facilitator or a go-between.
 Electronics are not a substitute for one-on-one time with your kids, but it can help bridge the gaps between your in-person times together.

 Remember to always keep your children’s best interests at heart, work with your ex and in time you’ll be in the groove in your new state with a great relationship with your kids in place.
 And, of course, always get it in writing!
 Whatever mutually agreed upon changes you make to your existing parentage should be reviewed by your family attorney.

 Need to speak with a family law attorney now?
-If you have further questions about parenting time, relocation or any other family law matter, contact us to schedule your free attorney consultation.
+If you have further questions about parenting time, relocation or any other family law matter, contact us to schedule your initial attorney consultation.
 Secure your future with your kids.
 Call today: 888-888-0919.